dhaval15/editors/README.md

-# Draft
+# Editors

-A basic writer with no distraction and minimal features.
+A suite of editors for different purposes with a plugins for integrating backends of different kinds